whn09/minimax_h3_h200/DEPLOYMENT_GUIDE.md

 suitable for a container you throw away; for anything you restart repeatedly, use `serve.sh`, which distinguishes "not yet applied" from "already applied" with `--check` plus stamp files (1.1).

-Verify the patch is actually live — do **not** use "warmup succeeded" as evidence, because `--warmup-resolutions` takes raw `WxH` and bypasses the short-edge validator even unpatched:
+Verify the patch is actually live — do **not** use "warmup succeeded" as evidence.
+Warmup builds its requests from raw `WxH` through `parse_size` rather than through the canonical short-edge validator, and (see 1.1) it does not reliably warm the shapes you list at all, so it tells you nothing either way.
+The source tree is the evidence:

 ```bash
 docker exec h3 git -C /sgl-workspace/sglang diff --stat